devramsean0/8bitProject/posts/build-log.md

 ---
 title: Build Log
-description: A log of work on the computer and wider project, including a brief description for each day of work & atleast 1 photo
+description: A log of work on the computer and wider project,
 publishedDate: 2023/03/04
 ---
 # Day 1 (3rd of April 2023)